Elmiron and Eye Health: Understanding the Evidence

 What is Elmiron pigmentary maculopathy?

-Elmiron pigmentary maculopathy is a retinal condition associated with long-term use of the medication Elmiron (pentosan polysulfate sodium), prescribed for interstitial cystitis.
-It involves pigmentary changes in the retina that can lead to visual impairment, including difficulty reading, blurred vision, and slow adjustment to low light.
+Elmiron pigmentary maculopathy is a retinal condition associated with long-term use of Elmiron (pentosan polysulfate sodium), a medication for interstitial cystitis.
+It involves pigmentary changes in the retina that can cause visual symptoms such as difficulty reading, slow light adjustment, and blurred vision.
 The condition may be irreversible.

 What are the settlement criteria for Elmiron lawsuits?